leoaugustov/dlq-utils/README.md

 # dlq-utils

-A CLI with a some commands that help with DLQ message processing.
+A CLI with some commands that help with DLQ message processing.
 Built with Node.js and currently only working with AWS components.

 ## Installation (Homebrew only)
 ```shell